 Your presence in the business world starts online, long before it gets to the boardroom.
 Think about it.
 Before you meet a potential new client you’ve likely Googled them once or twice to get a feel for who they are.
-Not matter how that person walks into your room, you have already made assessments on their personality, their character, and their skillset, based on impression that was made online.
+No matter how that person walks into your room, you have already made assessments of their personality, their character, and their skillset, based on the impression that was made online.

 LinkedIn, the hiring and networking hub of the business world, presents a tremendous opportunity to market yourself and your business.
+In the world of social media and digital marketing agencies that we are living in today, people tend to not focus on LinkedIn when thinking about their social media needs.
+This is a big mistake for many reasons.
 Employers and clients alike can be bought and sold on your LinkedIn profile summary alone.
-Every word is of value and every expression essential.
+Every word is of value and every expression is essential.

 Here are four ways to maximize your digital presence and create a legendary LinkedIn profile summary: